squareweave/slv-tensorflow-demo/README.md

 This will minify SASS and JS for serving in production.

+### Using the webcam/https testing

+In chrome, the webcam should work as long as you are using localhost as your base name.
+However,This becomes a problem if you wish to device test as the WebRTC standard requires https!

+To setup the app over https we've created the guide that follows.
+You also won't get all the reloading nicities - you'll be running the dev server from the `dist` folder, separate from the `dev_server.py` method of development.

+1. Generate the app with `yarn build`
+2. Run `yarn dist:test`
+3. It should now be possible to access the app over your local network at the browser-sync outputted 'External' address in iOS safari, and have the camera work.

 ## Build your own model
 You can build your own image recognition model by running a Docker container.
 Dockerfiles are in `training` directory.